 Save money on your Ford Ka+

-Check out our Ford Ka+ review to find out about this new city car and, when it’s released, you can use carwow to get the best price from the best dealers across the UK.
+Check out our Ford Ka+ review to find out about this new city car and visit our Ford Ka+ deals page for great prices.
 If you’re still not sure what model to buy, take a look at our car chooser tool and deals page.